monsoonmaelstrom/book2/book2.md

 “Are you okay?”
 Liam asks.

 “I don’t know,” I say, truthfully.
 “Reheating the water hurt a lot more than it should have.
-I wasn’t sure I’d be able to do it, so pain is better than nothing.
-I guess.”
+I wasn’t sure I’d be able to do it, so pain is better than nothing, I guess.”

 “Hazel.
 You just woke up.
 Maybe give it a day or two.”